sCrypt-Inc/scryptlib/README.md

 expect(pass).to.equal(true)
 ```

 The `txContext` argument provides some context information of the current transaction.
-The optional parts will be required only if `checkSig` or `checkMultiSig` is called inside the function.
+It will be required only if `checkSig` or `checkMultiSig` is called inside the function.

 ```
 {